 Amsterdam has always been one of those cities cloaked in a weird kind of infamy.
 From the risque and ominous-sounding Red Light District to the coffee shops that annoyingly condescending stoner guy in your college dorm kept raving about, Amsterdam has always been touted as a place where people can comfortably engage in the vices of their preference.

 But as it usually happens with cities that have a lot of legends and stories swirling around them, the line between truth and fiction gets blurred really easily.
 So I put together a few widely spread rumors about Amsterdam, and below explain if they’re actually true or not (because you know I love debunking things).
 If you’re interested in getting discounts throughout Amsterdam, or a citywide pass, check out the Amsterdam pass!

-You can also skip to my top recommendations of things to do in Amsterdam right after that, or check out this great post by From Lust Till Dawn of Amsterdam tips (when you’re done reading this of course)!
+You can also skip to my top recommendations of things to do in Amsterdam right after that.
+Otherwise, check out this great post of Amsterdam tips or a collection of great Amsterdam hostels to stay at (when you’re done reading this of course)!

 Amsterdam: Myths & Facts